 As a therapist I have the privilege of treating babies, infants, children, teenagers and adults of different ages and especially pregnant women.
 My 25 years’ experience in Complementary Therapies has given me enormous insight into the benefits of these treatments in a great variety of disorders.

+Being a therapist is another level of empathy* and compassion, which means I am consciously aware of the manifestation of you inner health.
 Over the years I have acquired an exceptionally deep understanding of touch-based therapies.
 We all move through life in a unique way, experiencing joy and excitement, but sometimes shock, trauma or stress.
 Whatever your story(ies), it’s never too late to overcome a painful situation.
 So let me try to redirect difficulties from your past.
 I will help you find the path to well-being and to feeling good again.

 Your body is clever: through the touch of my fingertips, I can sense deep-rooted issues and in this way I work out the best treatment for you.
 At the end of the session you should leave feeling more relaxed and comfortable, both physically and emotionally with a sense of knowing.